mbdlrocks/PhD_Replication_Package/Causal-Hidden-Markov-Model (CHMM)/README.md

 This repository contains datasets, pretrained models, and replication code for the paper:

-"Unmasking Illusions: Enhancing Deep Learning IDS Adversarial Robustness With Causal Inference"
+"Enhancing Deep Learning Based IDS Adversarial Robustness With Causal Inference"

 ## Repository Structure